 In a fertile valley, Rolando Talin sows hope.

 Have you ever stepped out in faith, trusting God for something so much bigger than anything you could ever do on your own?
-Once the commitment is made, thoughts can crowd your mind and cause some stress.

 That’s exactly where Rolando found himself.
 He couldn‘t sleep.
 Late-night silence echoed from the walls of his village home in San Blas Atempa in southern Mexico.
 The pastor/farmer tossed and turned.